-We have contracted with providers in the service area to provide covered services to you.
+We have contracted with providers to provide covered services to you.
 These providers make up the network for your plan.

 To get network benefits, you must use network providers.
 There are some exceptions:

 - Emergency services see the description of emergency services in the Coverage and exclusions section. - Urgent care see the description of urgent care in the Coverage and exclusions section. - Transplants see the description of transplant services in the Coverage and exclusions section.